gvsmirnov/docs/presentations/java-mysterious-hotspot/agenda.md

  - http://bugs.java.com/view_bug.do?bug_id=7015169

 * Outtakes:
- - Hotspot folder layout
- - Use `grep`, Luke!
- - Use NetBeans, Luke
  - Things may be already fixed.
 So use `hg grep`
  - How to determine the proper jdk build for a changeset
  - Always try to confirm your theories experimentally